-If your organization is interested in participating as a sponsor of this effort and meeting:
+If your organization is interested in participating as a sponsor of this effort: